eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/28-building-a-word-matching-game-by-composing-callbacks.md

 mapBroadcaster((value) => word)(inputValue)(console.log)
 ```

 - `mapBroadcasters` takes a function (`value => word`) that the return of that function returns a new broadcaster!.
-The _magic_ here is that we are using a function to help us define what the broadcaster will be getting, we are inversing the way we are defining our values!
+The _magic_ here is that we are using a function to help us define what the broadcaster will be getting, we are inverting the way we are defining our values!
-- the function we are passing to `broadcaster` is a new listener (I would call it modifier listener, because it captures the original listener and transforms the value it will receive)
+- The function we are passing to `broadcaster` is a new listener (I would call it modifier listener, because it captures the original listener and transforms the value it will receive)
-- now that we create `newBroadcaster` with the original listener value, we can now pass that to the original `listener` to obtain the result we want (which is map over the word we passed to `inputValue`)
+- Now that we create `newBroadcaster` with the original listener value, we can now pass that to the original `listener` to obtain the result we want (which is map over the word we passed to `inputValue`)
-- let's continue to add all the logic to the listener...
+- Let's continue to add all the logic to the listener...

 ```javascript
 mapBroadcaster((value) => {